idfive/Developer-Documentation/docs/back-end/drupal/drupal-simple-password-protection.md

 ## To enact

-- Set a text field on entity toi hold the password entered by an admin.
+- Set a text field on entity to hold the password entered by an admin.
 - Adjust preproccess to check access, including things like role and if password set.
 - Adjust twig template to display content if access granted, display password form if not.